rust-skia/rust-skia/skia-bindings/README.md

 # Skia Bindings

-**NOTE:** This is a supporting package for [skia-safe](https:://crates.io/crate/skia-safe), which provides safe Rust bindings to the [Skia Graphics Library](https://skia.org/).
+This is a supporting package for [skia-safe](https:://crates.io/crate/skia-safe), which provides safe Rust bindings to the [Skia Graphics Library](https://skia.org/).

-This package contains build support for Skia and number of additional C functions that support the package skia-safe.

 ## Organization

 This package contains three components.

 - First, full configuration and build support for Skia in [`build.rs`](build.rs) and  [`build_support/`](build_support/).
-- Additional C binding sources to help out bindgen with stuff it has problems with or to work around linker errors.
+- Additional C bindings to help out bindgen with stuff it has problems with or to work around linker errors.
 These are [`src/bindings.cpp`](src/bindings.cpp), and [`src/shaper.cpp`](src/shaper.cpp).
-- And a number of functions that are used to manage and download prebuilt binaries.
+- And a number of functions that are used to download prebuilt binaries.

 ### Skia Build Support